JoGorska/bonsai-shop/README.md

 ### Button In trolley on all trees view

-Unfortunately the content of the button In trolley and View breaks to two lines for devices above 800px and below 1000 px.
+The content of the button In trolley and View breaks to two lines for devices above 800px and below 1000 px.

 This only breaks in cards for the treees that area already in the trolley.
 The longer text "in trolley" is more descriptive that just the word Trolley or "in bag" as I use trolley in this application.